EasonTT/QtOpenGLTutorials/Code/Tutorial6/Tutorial6/README.md

 >>>
 >>> void delObject(const int& index): This function is used to delete an object by its index;
 >>
->> [SimpleObject3D.h](https://github.com/jingyangcarl/QtOpenGLTutorials/blob/master/Code/Tutorial6/Tutorial6/SimpleObject3D.h): Derived from Transformational class, used to define a 3D object;
+>> [SimpleObject3D.h](https://github.com/jingyangcarl/QtOpenGLTutorials/blob/master/Code/Tutorial6/Tutorial6/SimpleObject3D.h): Used to define a 3D object;
 >>
 >>> void init(const QVector<Vertex>& vertices, const QVector<GLuint>& indices, const QImage& image): This function is used to initialize an object with its vertices reference, indices reference, and texture image reference;
 >>>